Propranolol: Medical uses

+Propranolol is indicated for the treatment of hypertension (high blood pressure). angina pectoris, atrial fibrillation, myocardial infarction, migraine, essential tremor, hypertrophic subaortic stenosis, and pheochromocytoma (catecholamine-secreting tumors).

+Propranolol is also indicated for the treatment of proliferating infantile hemangioma requiring systemic therapy.

-While once a first-line treatment for hypertension, the role of beta blockers was downgraded in June 2006 in the United Kingdom to fourth-line, as they do not perform as well as other drugs, particularly in the elderly, and evidence is increasing that the most frequently used beta blockers at usual doses carry an unacceptable risk of provoking type 2 diabetes.
+Beta blockers were once a first-line treatment for hypertension in the United Kingdom.
+They were downgraded to fourth-line in 2006 because they do not perform as well as other drugs, particularly in the elderly, and there is increasing evidence that the most common beta blockers at usual doses carry an unacceptable risk of provoking type 2 diabetes.

 Propranolol is not recommended for the treatment of high blood pressure by the Eighth Joint National Committee (JNC 8) because a higher rate of the primary composite outcome of cardiovascular death, myocardial infarction, or stroke compared to an angiotensin receptor blocker was noted in one study.

 Anxiety and related disorders

 Propranolol is occasionally used to treat performance anxiety, although evidence to support its use in any anxiety disorders is poor.
 Its efficacy in managing panic disorder appears similar to benzodiazepines, while carrying lower risks for addiction or abuse.
-Although beta-blockers such as propranolol have been suggested to be beneficial in managing physical symptoms of anxiety, its efficacy in treating generalized anxiety disorder and panic disorder remain unestablished.
-It is thought that beta blockers do not directly treat psychological symptoms of anxiety, but can help control physical symptoms such as palpitations, and this may interfere with a positive feedback loop to indirectly reduce psychological anxiety.
+Although beta blockers such as propranolol have been suggested to be beneficial in managing physical symptoms of anxiety, its efficacy in treating generalized anxiety disorder and panic disorder remain unestablished.
+It is thought that beta blockers do not directly treat psychological symptoms of anxiety, but can help control physical symptoms such as palpitations and tremors.
+This may interfere with a positive feedback loop to indirectly reduce psychological anxiety.

 A 2025 systematic review and meta-analysis found widespread prescription of beta blockers, namely propranolol, for treatment of anxiety disorders, but found no evidence of a beneficial effect relative to placebo or benzodiazepines in people with social phobia or panic disorder.
 However, the quality of evidence, including both numbers of studies and patients as well as quality and risk of bias of those studies, was limited.
 Findings were similar in a previous 2016 systematic review and meta-analysis.

 Other beta blockers that have been used to treat anxiety disorders besides propranolol include atenolol, betaxolol, nadolol, oxprenolol, and pindolol.

 Some experimentation has been conducted in other psychiatric areas: